 This super clever tale of the turtle and the hare by Julie Sykes and Tim Warnes is really fun.
-In this versions the hare think he has totally outsmarted the turtle only to find the turtle has put one over on him.
+In this versions, the hare thinks he has totally outsmarted the turtle only to find the turtle has put one over on him.

 The turtle wants to share the cabbages in the farmer’s field and the hare does not.
-He challenge the turtle to a race.
+He challenges the turtle to a race.
 A race he thinks he can win.